Tulip Meaning: Colors, History, Tulipmania & Holidays

 The History of Tulipmania

-In the years 1636-37, tulipmania ruled in the Netherlands.
-Tulips were a symbol of wealth and status and were traded like currency.
+Beginning in 1634, “Tulipmania” ruled in the Netherlands.
+Tulips were a symbol of wealth and status.
+Bulbs were traded like currency.
 A bed of tulips could buy a small house.
-Some highly prized tulips were even more valuable and a single bulb could be traded for a large house and all of the land, furniture and other accessories.
+Some highly prized tulips were even more valuable.
+A single bulb could be traded for a large house, land, furniture, and more.

 Tulips as the National Symbol of Holland